lukas2005/MDC-Modding-Wiki/pages/1_14/getting_started/new_project.md

 * [build.gradle](https://github.com/thebrightspark/SparksHammers/blob/1.12/build.gradle)
 * [gradle.properties](https://github.com/thebrightspark/SparksHammers/blob/1.12/gradle.properties)

-!!
-NOTE !!
-Although the above examples are from a 1.12 mod, Gradle still works the same in this case.
+> Although the above examples are from a 1.12 mod, Gradle still works the same in this case.

 ### Setting up your workspace